 The ARTEMI network started at a basic level several years ago for informal exchanges and cooperation between five partners: Lund, Chalmers, Linköping, Stockholm and Uppsala Universities.
-“ARTEMI” stands for the Atomic Resolution TEM Infrastructure network and it complements other infrastructures such as MyFab and the Swedish Bioimaging Network.
+“ARTEMI” stands for the Atomic Resolution TEM Infrastructure network and it complements other infrastructures or networks such as MyFab and the National Microscopy Infrastructure.
+KTH joined more recently as a sixth partner.

 For this enhanced network, funding would be needed to cover the extra costs of running a national infrastructure.
 A successful application in 2012 lead to a 2 year planning grant from VR (Sweden’s research council).
 This grant allowed the network to employ a network coordinator, to set up this website and to fund several other planning or promotional activities.